 Main Supported Charities

-We are going to put £40,000 of the money raised towards the construction of The Francis Crick Institute.
-Due to open in 2015 The Francis Crick Institute will be one of the most significant developments in UK biomedical science for a generation.
+We are going to put some of the £40,000 towards the ongoing development of The Francis Crick Institute, which opened in 2015.
+The Francis Crick Institute is one of the most significant developments in UK biomedical science for a generation.
 It is the place where many of the future ways to prevent and treat cancer and other major diseases will be discovered.
 By bringing together world-class physicists, biologists, chemists and engineers, and creating a unique environment where collaboration and cross-pollination of ideas is inevitable and encouraged, we will see a rapid increase in the speed with which new life-saving discoveries are made.